glide-browser/glide/src/glide/docs/api.md

 ```

 If the given ID does not correspond to any previously registered styles, then `false` is returned.

+{% api-heading id="glide.styles.has" %}
+glide.styles.has(id): boolean
+{% /api-heading %}

+Returns whether or not custom CSS has been registered with the given `id`.

 ## • `glide.prefs` {% id="glide.prefs" %}